myaoo18/EC601-Visual-Question-Answering/README.md

 * cuda

 ### Recommendations
 We recommend you to run our code on a VM or a large computer node with 8 cores, 4 gpus, and uninterrupted 15 hours running time for model training.
+Estimated run time should be no less than 8-10 hours as our project uses model that is not pre-trained.

 ## Steps